China Appears To Block Microsoft's Bing Search Engine

 "We've confirmed that Bing is currently inaccessible in China and are engaged to determine next steps," a Microsoft spokesman told NPR in a statement.

 NPR's Shanghai Correspondent Rob Schmitz confirms the search engine is unavailable.
-"Chinese internet users first started noticing problems on Wednesday with the site, when it was inaccessible inside china's so-called Great Firewall.
+"Chinese internet users first started noticing problems on Wednesday with the site, when it was inaccessible inside China's so-called Great Firewall.
 China's internet regulator has yet to comment on the issue."

 For the debate about tensions between China’s authoritarianism and innovation, this matters: blocking virtually your entire population from being able to search the non-China web can only hold them back.
 Harm might not be immediately obvious but it will be there over time. https://t.co/rbW24rgnqE— Simon Rabinovitch (@S_Rabinovitch) January 24, 2019

 Bing had been allowed to operate in the country because it censored search results, Schmitz reports.
-Microsoft is also part of the Internet Society China, "a government-linked body whose members refrain from establishing links to websites that contain information deemed harmful by China's Communist Party," Schmitz says.
+Microsoft is also part of the Internet Society of China, "a government-linked body whose members refrain from establishing links to websites that contain information deemed harmful by China's Communist Party," Schmitz says.

 The Financial Times cites "two sources familiar with the government's order," who confirmed that China had blocked the search engine.